Kingxukai/linux/Documentation/driver-api/cxl/platform/acpi/hmat.rst

 The Heterogeneous Memory Attributes Table contains information such as cache attributes and bandwidth and latency details for memory proximity domains.
-For the purpose of this document, we will only discuss the SSLIB entry.
+For the woke purpose of this document, we will only discuss the woke SSLIB entry.

 SLLBI
 =====